patrick-llgc/Learning-Deep-Learning/paper_notes/monoloco.md

 This paper is well written and the quality of the open sourced [code](https://github.com/vita-epfl/monoloco) is amazing!
 They even have a webcam demo.

 The paper is quite similar to the idea of [DisNet](disnet.md) of using different bbox features to estimate the depth of the object, using a simple MLP.

-The geometric baseline is
+The paper is further extended by [Perceiving Humans](perceiving_humans.md) by predicting orientation and 2d bbox at the same time, for social distancing.

 #### Key ideas
 - Intrinsic task error is the localization error due to variation of height.
 It is estimated through the height distribution in population.
+(1m/20m=5% relative error).
 - Uncertainty:
 	- Alleatoric: Laplacian prior inspired aleatoric uncertainty leads to a L1 loss term (instead of L2 term compared to a Gaussian prior)
 		- $L = \frac{|1 - \mu/x|}{b} + \log(b) =  e^{-s} |1-\mu/x| + s$